HafsaHameed457/F-Info/rqs.md

 ## What is flux architecture in redux?

 Flux architecture in Redux is a design pattern used for managing application state in a unidirectional data flow.
 In this architecture, actions are dispatched to modify the store, which holds the entire application state.
 The store sends the updated state to the view (UI), and the cycle repeats when new actions are triggered.
 Redux follows this structure to ensure a predictable and maintainable state management system for large applications.

+## Explain the useMemo hook in react?

+The useMemo is a hook used in the functional component of react that returns a memoized value.
+In Computer Science, memoization is a concept used in general when we don’t need to recompute the function with a given argument for the next time as it returns the cached result.
+A memoized function remembers the results of output for a given set of inputs.